XMadMax/CodeIgniter-MY_Model/README.md

 ###reset_connection()
 Resets the connection to the database to the one that is set for the model or the default connection

-Enjoy using my MY_Model and please report any issues or try some pull requests.
+Enjoy using my SuperModel and please report any issues or try some pull requests.
 Thank you